secretlycarl/onboarderr/README.md

 - Setup instructions for Plex and Audiobookshelf users
 - Carousel previews and media lists pulled from your server
+- - Seamless infinite scrolling carousel for covers, with smooth, continuous animation
 - Optional Discord notifications when users request access
 - Admin dashboard with basic tools and info